Verne Gagne: American Wrestling Association (1960–1991)

 In 1960, Gagne formed his own promotion, the American Wrestling Alliance (later it became Association).
 Before this, the Minneapolis territory was under the National Wrestling Alliance (NWA) umbrella.
 Setting up to pull away from the NWA, the Minneapolis territory (as it was known), gave a "story-line only" edict to the NWA in May 1960 that unless their NWA World Champion Pat O'Connor defended his title against Verne Gagne with 90 days, Verne Gagne would become recognized World Champion by default.
 There was never any intention of such a match taking place.
 At the end of the 90 day period, the AWA was formed in August 1960 and it was announced that because NWA champion Pat O'Connor failed to meet Gagne, that the AWA recognized Gagne as the first AWA World Champion.
+He dropped the title to Gene Kiniski on July 11, 1961.

-Some of Gagne's biggest feuds were against Gene Kiniski, Dr. Bill Miller (under a mask both as Dr. X and then Mr. M), Fritz Von Erich, Dr. X, The Crusher, Ray Stevens, Mad Dog Vachon, the Czar, Larry Hennig, Yukon Johns, and Nick Bockwinkel while champion and title changes.
+Some of Gagne's biggest feuds were against Gene Kiniski, Dr. Bill Miller (under a mask both as Dr. X and then Mr. M), Fritz Von Erich, Dr. X, The Crusher, Ray Stevens, Mad Dog Vachon, Larry Hennig, Yukon Johns, the Czar, and Nick Bockwinkel while champion and title changes.
 He always wrestled as a face and utilized the sleeper hold as his finisher.
 His longest reign as champion was for 7 years, from August 31, 1968, to November 8, 1975, dropping the title to Nick Bockwinkel.
 He would regain the title from Bockwinkel on July 18, 1980, and drop it back to Bockwinkel on May 19, 1981.